PL Kyodan: Precepts

+Other texts used by PL Kyodan include PL Gaido Bukku (PLガイドブック) [PL Guidebook] and PL kyōten (PL経典) [PL Prayer Book].

 Membership

 The church claims to have more than one million followers worldwide and 500 churches located in ten countries.

 Most of the parishes are located in Japan, but due to the active missionary work in the 1960s PL was established in South America and the United States as well.
 In the 21st century it also has a presence in Canada, Brazil, Argentina, Paraguay, and Peru.
 The Oceanian headquarters was founded in the 1990s in Brisbane, Australia.
-Small communities exist in Europe as well, especially in France, Portugal and Hungary.
+Small communities exist in Europe as well, especially in France, Portugal, and Hungary.

 1970 saw the construction of the 600 ft PL Peace Tower, a monument to all the people who have died in war, from the beginning of time.